3.1 KiB

 }

-option, but expect a certain number of results, you must pass results
+…without the results option, but expect a certain number of results, you must pass results now.
+0045587

 With the latest protocol version, the BVG endpoint doesn't support these options anymore: